A NEW GLOBAL PARTNERSHIP PROMOTING LIFE SAVING CRASH AVOIDANCE TECHNOLOGIES

 Global NCAP is recommending that all UN Member States, especially those that have significant automobile production, mandate ESC in all new models by 2018 and in all automobiles in production by the end of the UN Decade of Action for Road Safety in 2020.
 The United Nations has adopted a global standard for ESC which makes it much easier now for governments worldwide to support mandatory application of the system.

 #STOPTHECRASH was launched during the 2nd Global High Level Conference on Road Safety hosted by the Brazilian government on November 17 in Brasilia.
 Speakers, delegates and media attending the Global Conference were invited to experience the three key crash avoidance technologies and tyre safety for themselves in a series of live demonstrations.

-Led by Global NCAP, the Stop the Crash Partnership includes the ADAC, Autoliv, Bosch, Consumers International, Continental, Denso, ITT, Thatcham, ZF-TRW, and the Toward Zero Foundation.
+Led by Global NCAP, the Stop the Crash Partnership includes the ADAC, Bosch, Consumers International, Continental, Denso, ITT, Thatcham, Veoneer, ZF, and the Toward Zero Foundation.
 All are united in their shared commitment to promote advanced vehicle safety technologies in support of the UN’s Global Goals and the Decade of Action for Road Safety.